apache/bookkeeper/site/bps/BP-38-bookie-endpoint-discovery.md

 We should store here only the minimal set of information useful to reach the bookie in an efficient way.
 So we are not storing on the Metadata Service information about the internal state of the server: if you know the address of an HTTP endpoint you can use the REST API to query the Bookie for its state.

-These properties may change during the lifetime of a Bookie, think about a configuration (change auth type, enable TLS, change network address) or a dynamic assigned DNS name.
+These properties may change during the lifetime of a Bookie, think about a configuration (change network address) or a dynamic assigned DNS name.

 It is better not to expose the version of the Bookie, if the client wants to use particular features of the Bookie this should be implemented on the protocol itself, not just by using the version.
 The version of the Bookie could be exposed on the HTTP endpoint.